junxit/us-congress-bills-114/metadata.md

 - 2015-05-13 — Introduced in House
 - 2015-05-13 — Referred to the House Committee on Natural Resources.
 - 2015-05-13 — Sponsor introductory remarks on measure.
 (CR E691)
+- 2015-06-04 — Referred to the Subcommittee on Federal Lands.
+- 2015-09-09 — Committee Consideration and Mark-up Session Held.
+- 2015-09-10 — Committee Consideration and Mark-up Session Held.
+- 2015-09-10 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2015-09-10 — Subcommittee on Federal Lands Discharged.
+- 2015-10-06 — Placed on the Union Calendar, Calendar No. 218.
+- 2015-10-06 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+114-286.
+- 2015-10-06 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+114-286.